Universal optimality of $T$-avoiding spherical codes and designs: Codes

 \subsection{Codes on \texorpdfstring{$\mathbb{S}^{21}$}{S21}}

 Next, we focus on codes in $\mathbb{S}^{21}$.
-We shall consider derived codes of the tight spherical $7$-design with $4600$ vectors $C_{1/2}$ considered in the previous section.
+We shall consider derived codes of the tight spherical $7$-design with $4600$ vectors $C_{1/2} \subset \mathbb{S}^{22}$ considered in the previous section.
 If we fix a point of this code, there are four derived codes at inner products $1/3$, $0$, $-1/3$ and $-1$ with cardinality $891$, $2816$, $891$, and $1$, respectively.
-The first and the third derived codes are copies of the sharp code with $891$ points, that is unique \cite{CK-NYJM} and universally optimal \cite{CK2007}.
-So, our first code at this level is the derived $C_{2816}:=C_0$ (i.e., equatorial) of $C_{1/2}$.
-It was shown in \cite{B1993} that this code is a maximal antipodal spherical 1/3-code and in \cite{BBDHSS2025} that it is universally optimal in the projective space P$\mathbb{R}^{21}$.
+The first and the third derived codes are copies of the sharp code (a non-antipodal spherical 5-design and a maximal spherical $(1/4)$-code) with $891$ points, that is unique \cite{CK-NYJM} and universally optimal \cite{CK2007}.
+So, our first code at this level will be the derived $C_{2816}:=C_0$ (i.e., equatorial) of $C_{1/2}$.
+It was shown in \cite{B1993} that $C_{2816}$ is a maximal antipodal spherical $(1/3)$-code and in \cite{BBDHSS2025} that it is universally optimal in the real projective space $\mathbb{RP}^{21}$.
 For the purposes of this paper we need to observe that $C_{2816}$ is an antipodal spherical $5$-design on $\mathbb{S}^{21}$ of cardinality $|C_{2816}|=2816$ with inner products

 from \eqref{I-derived}.
 The distance distribution of this code is